 - 4a Under Membership and Access, click the Networks tab. - 4b Click Add to display the Add Networks dialog box. - 4c Select the networks to add.

-- 4d Click OK to add the selected networks to the Networks list. - 5 When you have finished adding resource groups, click Save to save the changes.
+You can Shift-click and Ctrl-click to select multiple networks. - 4d Click OK to add the selected networks to the Networks list. - 5 When you have finished adding resource groups, click Save to save the changes.